If you’ve never had the pleasure of dealing with the Department of Labor, you are lucky. Consider the following true story.

 Recently we had a client who was investigated by the Department of Labor.
 I don’t know the reason why the employee left, but they were the only one in the business besides the owner.
 The ex-employee complained that they had worked full time, but had not been paid for all of their time.
 The employee had only worked part time, but the employer had neglected to keep any of the old time records, and hence couldn’t prove what the employee had worked.
 Result? $22,000 fine to the employer ( two years worth of back wages to full-time).
 Ouch!

 The Big Assumption

 So what is an exempt employee?
-It depends, but generally they have to be in a supervisory role and manage people.
+It depends on, but generall, they have to be in a supervisory role and manage people.
 There are also exemptions for certain seasonal jobs.
-The real scary question is, if you had a salary person quit, can you prove they didn’t work over 40 hours.
+The real scary question is if you had a salaried person quit, can you prove they didn’t work over 40 hours.
 Our experience tells us that most business owners don’t track time for salary employees, simply because they don’t think they have to.
 Maybe they don’t have to, but it sure makes a lot of sense to!

 The bottom line is that there are very few businesses (even those with only one employee) that shouldn’t be keeping time records for their employees.
 We have some great, inexpensive web based solutions, but whether you use a payroll service or not, make sure you are doing it right.
 It is very expensive to be wrong.